geko1981/FakeItEasy/Faking-async-methods.md

 var bar = await foo.Bar(); // will return immediately and return null (default(string))
 ```

-Of course, you can still configure calls to `async` method as you would normally:
+Of course, you can still configure calls to `async` methods as you would normally:

 ```C#
 A.CallTo(() => foo.Bar()).Returns(Task.FromResult("bar));